RonyBubnovsky/FCBarcelona-Reminder-Bot/README.md

 You can try the bot right now:
 1. Search for "FCBarcelonaReminderBot" on Telegram
 2. Start a chat with the bot
-3. Send the `/start` command to begin receiving notifications
+3. Send the `/start` command to begin receiving notifications and view your upcoming match schedule
+4. Send the `/league` command to see the current La Liga standings
+5. Send the `/championsLeague` command to view the current Champions League standings
-4. Send the `/remove` command if you wish to stop receiving notifications
+6. Send the `/remove` command if you wish to stop receiving notifications
-5. You'll receive match reminders automatically!
+7. Enjoy automatic match reminders and on-demand standings updates!

 ## Prerequisites
 - Python 3.8 or higher